‘It’s a beautiful sight’: Kraken’s $80 million Northgate practice facility set for open house, public skating

-Kraken CEO Tod Leiweke beamed while guiding a couple media guests on a private, impromptu tour Thursday through the nooks and crannies of his team’s new $80 million training center.
+Kraken CEO Tod Leiweke beamed while guiding a couple of media guests on a private, impromptu tour Thursday through the nooks and crannies of his team’s new $80 million training center.

 For nearly an hour, Leiweke and dozens of team employees, sponsors, media personnel and invited guests — including Seattle Mayor Jenny Durkan — had watched Kraken players stage an unofficial workout at the Northgate Mall facility’s main practice rink.
 It was a sneak preview of the Kraken Community Iceplex, which opens its doors to the public Friday and throughout the weekend with an open house and public skating opportunities.